AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-a-sandbox.md

 **Data Architects** and **Data Engineers** will need to create sandboxes outside of this tutorial.

-First, watch this short video to learn more about sandboxes:
+Before you begin the exercises, watch this short video to learn more about sandboxes:
 >[!VIDEO](https://video.tv.adobe.com/v/29838/?quality=12&learn=on)

 ## Permissions required